sus-tenance/oscf2019/README.md

 # osdcfn2019
-off-season dravdrain code for november 2019
+off-season dravdrain code for 2019